xsellier/godot/README.md

 ## Important Notes for Exporting to Nintendo Switch

-Please use Nintendo SDK version 17.x.
-Exporting with version 18.x may result in errors.
+Please use Nintendo SDK version 19.x.

 Currently, Godot NX 4.x only supports Vulkan.
 To ensure proper functionality, follow these steps: